-Trump Plans Multi-Million Dollar Military Parade While 40,000 Veterans Are Homeless
+Trump Plans Multi-Million Dollar Veteran’s Day Parade While 40,000 Veterans Are Homeless

 While the military and veterans face a plethora of issues, the Pentagon is busy planning a veneration for the Narcissist-in-Chief

-Amid major budget deals and stock market volatility, President Trump somehow managed to again put his ego at the top of the news cycle earlier this month, after it was revealed that he had ordered the Pentagon to plan a military parade for this upcoming Veterans Day.
+Amid major budget deals and stock market volatility, President Trump somehow managed to again put his ego at the top of the news cycle in February, after it was revealed that he had ordered the Pentagon to plan a military parade for Veteran’s Day.
+Its since been moved to November 10th.
 He got this idea after seeing the Bastille Day celebrations in France and decided he wanted one for himself.

-After the revelations, Press Secretary Sarah Huckabee Sanders issued a statement that Trump had ordered the Pentagon “to explore a celebration at which all Americans can show their appreciation” for the armed forces.
-If it goes ahead, the parade is estimated to cost taxpayers between $10 and $30 million.
+After the initial revelations, Press Secretary Sarah Huckabee Sanders issued a statement that Trump had ordered the Pentagon “to explore a celebration at which all Americans can show their appreciation” for the armed forces.
+The parade is estimated to cost taxpayers $92 million, up from the initial $12 million estimate.
 How Trump plans to pay for this parade is anyone’s guess.

 Like most of what Ms. Sanders says, this statement is pure fiction.
 Trump has repeatedly shown a hollow reverence for the military, and this parade is nothing more than a massive stroke of his own ego.